navajomp/jupyter-on-olaf/Running JupyterLab on Olaf.md

 Copy the URL that starts with `http://localhost:`

-4. On your local machine, open up a terminal establish the tunnel.
+4. On your local machine, open up a terminal and establish the tunnel.
 ```bash
    jcon olaf
 ```